microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

 The third option is to use [OAuth2][oauth2].
 There are many authentication flows in OAuth2, but Power Platform custom connector only supports the [Authorisation code auth flow][az ad authn authcodeauth] at this time of writing.
 Therefore, let's focus on that.
 The basic idea of using any OAuth2 auth flow is to get the access token and the resources you want.
 It's safe to assume that the function app is able to understand the access token and process it.

-1. To use OAuth2 auth flow, you need to [register an app][az ad register app] on [Azure Active Directory][az ad].
+1. To use OAuth2 auth flow, you need to first [register an app][az ad register app] in [Azure Active Directory][az ad].
 After registering a new app, it will give the ability to get the access codes.
 I'm not going into too many details here, but it's worth taking a look at [this document][gh sample authcodeauth readme].
 Once you create the app, you will have the following information:

     * Tenant ID
     * Client ID
     * Client secret
-    * Endpoint URL for authorisation
+    * Endpoint URL for authorization
     * Endpoint URL for the access token
     * Endpoint URL for the refresh token

-1. With this information, you need to integrate it with APIM.
-Go to Azure Portal, open the APIM instance, and navigate to the "OAuth 2.0 + OpenID Connect" blade.
+1. With this information, you need to integrate it with API Management.
+Go to Azure Portal, open the API Management instance, and navigate to the "OAuth 2.0 + OpenID Connect" blade.
 Add a new OAuth2 service under the "OAuth 2.0" tab.

     ![Auth Code Auth - new OAuth2 service][image-16]